saltstack/salt/doc/topics/highavailability/index.rst

 are peers.
 Job workloads are shared accross the cluster.
 Master clusters provide a way to scale masters horizontally.
 They do not require changes to the minions' configuration to add more resources.
-Cluster implementations are expected to use a load balancer, shared filesystem, and run on areliable network.
+Cluster implementations are expected to use a load balancer, shared filesystem, and run on a reliable network.

 :ref:`Master Cluster Tutorial <tutorial-master-cluster>`